abn-illia-lebid/abn-meetup/README.md

 ---

-First step would be to write tests.
+The first step would be to write tests.
 In other words to define the requirements to the function.

 We expect to get no discount if price is less than 1000Euro and 10% discount is price is more than 1000Euro.
 Also, if price argument is not provided, the function should throw an error.